Malaria in the DRC

 intermittent preventative therapy

-More than 1.6 million women have received two doses of IPTp for malaria during pregnancy in all assisted health zones, reaching 88 percent coverage in year six.
+2.5 million women have received two doses of IPTp for malaria during pregnancy in all assisted health zones during ASSP (1.6 million) and ASSR (873,402).

 Routine Bed Net distributions

-971,407 pregnant women, 60 percent, and children under one, 40 percent, received free nets from their local health centers as part of our routine distribution program in all 52 assisted health zones.
+1,189,163 pregnant women, 60 percent, and children under one, 40 percent, received free nets from their local health centers as part of ASSP’s and ASSR’s routine distribution programs in all 52 assisted health zones.

 MASS bed net distributions

-1.3 million nets were distributed and hung up in 456,000 households through our Hang Up mass distribution campaigns in Kasai and Nord Ubangi Provinces.
+21.6 million nets have been distributed and hung up through our Hang Up mass distribution campaigns across DRC via Global Fund and ASSP/R.

 IMA’s mobile tracking initiative (HUT program) measured the LLIN coverage following the first mass LLIN distribution in a target health zone.
 The mobile technology initiative continues to expand, with 7,000 community volunteers now trained on using Android cell phones for data collection.

 ASSP’s technical team created a malaria dashboard for the DHIS2 system that summarizes key indicators related to testing, treatment, and prevention.
 This will make it easier for health zone and other officials to collect, analyze, and respond to malaria data routinely and effectively.

 Map of ASSP Routine and Mass (HUT) Distributions